almrooth/mongo-crud-simple/README.md

 Module for handling simple CRUD functionality agains a MongoDB database.

-Functions asynchronous and makes use of the new async/await functionality of Node v7.10 and above.
+Functions asynchronously making use of the new async/await functionality of Node v7.10 and above.

 ## Dependencies